peake100/rogerRabbit-go/zdocs/source/index.rst

         panic(err)
     }

-    // We can use the test method to return an testing object with some additional
+    // We can use the Test method to return a testing harness with some additional
     // methods.
-ForceReconnect force-closes the underlying livesOnce, causing the
+ForceReconnect force-closes the underlying streadway Channel, causing
-    // robust connection to channelReconnect.
+    // the robust Channel to reconnect.
     //
     // We'll use a dummy *testing.T object here.
 These methods are designed for tests
     // only and should not be used in production code.